curtiszki/Maze-Solver/README.md

 # Maze-Solver
-Maze Solver for EV3 to solve a 4c6 cell grid
+Maze Solver for EV3 to solve a 4x6 cell grid using a light sensor and two touch sensors.